 We have developed a landscape master plan for the whole of the Preston Reservoir to provide a vision for renewing the landscape features of the site over the next 15 years.

 As part of our landscape master plan, we are providing direction for the replacement of the cypress trees currently lining Preston Reservoir, along High Street.
-These trees have been assessed as posing a safety risk to people and property in their current state.
-Because they are heritage listed, a permit is required from Heritage Council of Victoria (Heritage Victoria) to remove and replace the trees.
-In early July 2014, we received this permit.
+The eastern row of trees were recently removed as they were assessed as posing a safety risk to people and property.
+A permit was obtained from the Heritage Council of Victoria (Heritage Victoria) to remove and replace the trees.

 What’s happening and when?

-Our revised plans for the tree replacement will consider a conifer species that:
+Our plans for tree replacement will ensure a species that:

 has a habit to accentuate vertical growth

 grows no taller than 15 metres at maturity (to comply with SP Ausnet's Tree planting guidelines)

 will have minimal impact to underground and aboveground infrastructure.

 Tree replacement planting is expected to be undertaken in autumn, 2015.
 This timing is most appropriate to ensure the trees' survival and to reduce the maintenance required for their continued health.

 ||A tree planting plan is required to be submitted to Heritage Council of Victoria by 1 December 2014.|